hsk81/yeoman-generator-dizmo/README.md

 npm run build
 ```

-* `test`: ensures to run tests -- by default no tests nor a test framework are pre-defined, hence *no* such script is predefined either!
+* `test`: ensures to run tests &ndash; by default no tests nor a test framework are pre-defined, hence *no* such script is predefined either!
 It is up to the dizmo developer to decide how tests shall be implemented.
 The only condition is, that the main test script should provide an exit value of `0` in case of success.

 ```sh
 npm run test
 ```

-* `docs`: generates documentation in the `./docs` sub-directory by using in-source comments:
+* `docs`: generates documentation in the `./docs` sub-directory by using in-source comments.

 ```sh
 npm run docs